Link to VAT

 Neurological Examination (and for paediatrics) Detailed techniques from the University of Utah wih video.
 Others from Toronto and neuroexam.com

-Brain Atlas - Harvard; huge listing of brain images, functional deficits, very comprehensive.
+For neuroanatomy check out the Harvard Brain Atlas a huge listing of brain images, including indications of functional deficits - very comprehensive.

-Chris Thompson's annotated slides on cerebral protection might be interesting.
+Chris Thompson's annotated slides on cerebral protection might be of interest if you do carotids.

 To optimise emergence after prolonged anaesthesia, drug administration must be optimal.
-See Chris Thompson's detailed look at context sensitive decrement times - a no-frames (text) version is available.
+See Chris Thompson's detailed look at context sensitive decrement times.

 Handbooks